emredagli/physics-constants-explorer/research/README.md

 # Researches

-This work contains exploration of some well-known physical constants and experiments for some unknown constants by using the `physics-constant-explorer` program explained on the [root folder](../README.md).
+This work contains exploration of some well-known physical constants and experiments for some unknown constants by using the `physics-constant-explorer` program explained on the [repo home page](../README.md).

 ## Table of Content